 Certain units, including advanced placement, international baccalaureate, military credit, and pre-baccalaureate credit and credit by examination will not count against these new SUG limits.

-New Cal Grant applicants must complete both the FAFSA and a Grade Point Average (GPA) Verification Form.
-The California Student Aid Commission (CSAC) must receive GPA verifications for new Cal Grant "A" and "B" students by March 2nd.
+New Cal Grant applicants must complete the FAFSA (or California Dream Act application).
+The California Student Aid Commission (CSAC) must receive your FAFSA (or Dream Act application) by March 2nd.
 Cal Grant "A" pays the mandatory state university tuition fee for eligible undergraduates and for some teacher credential students.
 Cal Grant "B" provides access funds for new undergraduate recipients and subsistence plus state university fee payment for eligible continuing and some teacher credential students.
 Cal Grant awards are not available during Summer Quarter at CSUEB.
 Students must enroll and maintain full-time status to receive full-time Cal-Grant award, otherwise, the award willl be pro-rated.
 Enrollment lower than 6 units will not qualify for the grant program.